-In order to provide continued confidence to the industry, National Grid will report annually, as a minimum, on the accuracy of the flagging methodology.
+In order to provide confidence to the industry, National Grid will report the accuracy of the Flagging Methodology 6 months after the implementation of the System Management Actions Flagging Methodology.
+Thereafter, National Grid will as a minimum, report annually on the accuracy of the flagging methodology.

-2. Failure of Balancing Mechanism System and backup
+6. Failure of Balancing Mechanism System and backup

-There may, under exceptional circumstances, be occasions when National Grid's ability to flag balancing services it has taken for system management reasons will be reduced.
+There may, under exceptional circumstances be occasions when National Grid's ability to flag balancing services it has taken for system management reasons will be reduced.

-On occasions when the BM system (main system) is unavailable and National Grid is using its back up system, there may be a reduction in the general level of accuracy of National Grid's SO-Flagging.
+On occasions when the Balancing Mechanism system (main system) is unavailable and National Grid is using its back up system, there may be a reduction in the general level of accuracy of National Grid's SO-Flagging.
 Any loss of accuracy will be due to the increased burden upon National Grid to maintain the integrity of the transmission system, resulting from utilising a back up system with less functionality than the main system.

-In addition, in the unlikely event that there is a simultaneous failure of the main system and the back up system, National Grid will not be able to engage in SO-Flagging since the loss of both systems would make it impractical to undertake this activity.
+In addition, in the unlikely event that there is a simultaneous failure of the main system and the back up system, National Grid will not be able to engage in SO flagging since the loss of both systems would make it impractical to undertake this activity.

-3. Modifications to the methodology statement
+7. Modifications to the methodology statement

-National Grid will review the System Management Action Flagging Methodology should there be any significant changes to the information systems used, the processes employed by National Grid to manage transmission constraints, or any other change that in National Grid's view will have an impact on the effectiveness the methodology.
-National Grid will also review the System Management Action Flagging Methodology should the Authority direct National Grid to do so.
+National Grid will review the System Management Action Flagging Methodology should there be any significant changes to the information systems used, the processes employed by National Grid to manage transmission constraints, or any other change that in National Grid view will have an impact on the effectiveness the methodology.
+National Grid will also review the System Management Action Flagging Methodology should the authority direct National Grid to do so.

-National Grid will seek to revise this Statement in accordance with paragraph 8 of Standard Condition C16 (Procurement and use of balancing services) of the licence should a modification be required.
+National Grid will seek to revise this Statement in accordance with paragraph [8] of Standard Condition C16 (Procurement and use of balancing services) of the licence should a modification be required.